 Massage therapy practice in British Columbia is regulated within a framework that starts with the Health Professions Act, but also includes regulations made under that Act, other provincial legislation applicable to health professionals, and CMTBC’s Bylaws, Code of Ethics, and Standards of Practice.

-The Health Professions Act, Health Professions General Regulation, and Massage Therapists Regulation govern massage therapy in BC.
+The Health Professions Act and the Health Professions General Regulation provide the general framework for the regulation of BC health professions.
+The Massage Therapists Regulation is specific to massage therapy in BC.
 See Health Professions Act & Regulations.

-The Health Care (Consent) and Care Facility (Admission) Act and Personal Information Protection Act are two other acts that apply to RMTs.
+The Health Care (Consent) and Care Facility (Admission) Act and Personal Information Protection Act are two other acts that apply to RMTs as well as other health professionals.
 See Other Legislation for RMTs.

-The CMTBC Code of Ethics outline the expectations for ethical massage therapy practice.
-See Code of Ethics.
+The Code of Ethics outlines the expectations for ethical massage therapy practice.

-CMTBC standards of practice define the minimum level of expected performance for RMTs.
-See Standards of Practice.
-CMTBC is developing a number of standards of practice.
-See Proposed Standards of Practice.
+CMTBC Standards of Practice define the minimum level of expected performance for RMTs.
+CMTBC is continuing to develop new standards of practice, each of which will be posted when it is ready for comment on the Proposed Standards of Practice page.